About the Office

 There are hundreds of innovations received from Emory’s world-renowned faculty that we shepherd them from the lab bench into the hands of a commercial partner.

 As a single point of contact for industry OTT is responsible for negotiating industry clinical trial agreements, research agreements, and confidentiality agreements.
 This better aligns industry contract negotiations, both clinical and non-clinical, with OTT’s focused outreach to companies looking to partner with Emory.
 If you want to learn more or are interested in partnering with Emory please reach out to us - we're happy to help.

 Emory’s OTT is a hub of activity around research, innovation, and feeding a world class product pipeline.
 Our activities include technology scouting; commercial evaluation of new inventions; intellectual property protection; marketing; license negotiation (both clinical and non-clinical); licensing disputes; providing a single point of contact for industry; negotiating research, confidentiality, and material transfer agreements; start-up support; and education.
 We’re a conduit for public and private partnerships, researchers and investors, industry and academy.
 This is a space where bold ideas become reality.
 Technology transfer is the ultimate team sport – one where when the game is played well, everybody wins.
 Join us!

 You can also find me talking about hot topics in the From the Director series on our blog site.

-View our short video highlighting the work we do.
+View a short video highlighting the work we do.

 We support the University's mission through comprehensive management of Emory innovations to maximize the benefit to the University and to humanity.